regulad/PepperCord/README.md

 * `PEPPERCORD_PREFIX`: Command prefix.
 Default is `?`.
 * `PEPPERCORD_WEB`: Website used in some commands.
 Default is `https://www.regulad.xyz/PepperCord`.
 * `PEPPERCORD_WEBHOOK`: Optional.
 A link to a Discord webhook for logging.
+* `PEPPERCORD_DEBUG`: Optional.
+Enables debugging features like jishaku.
+* `PEPPERCORD_TESTGUILDS`: Optional.
+A comma seperated list of Discord guild ids.
+The bot will only be enabled in these servers.
+If these are present, global slash commands will not be uploaded.
+* `PEPPERCORD_MESSAGE_COMMANDS`: Optional.
+If message commands should be enabled.
+* `PEPPERCORD_SLASH_COMMANDS`: Optional.
+If slash commands should be disabled

 # Extending

-If you want to extend PepperCord as a contribution to the main project or to make it your own, there are a couple things you should know.
+If you want to extend PepperCord as a contribution to the main project or to make it your own, there are a couple of things you should know.

 1. Extensions are split into different folders.
     1. Each subfolder is fairly self-explanatory.
         1. `core` is for extensions that are critical to the bot's functioning.
         2. `external` is for interactions with external APIs
         3. `features` is for self-contained features added to the bot.
+        4. You can make a new folder if you do not fit into any of the categories